Canadian Saffron Crocus

 Plant 4-8” deep, 3” apart.
 One initial water after planting is all that is required unless there is drought at time of establishment.
 Do not fertilize or top dress with compost/manure at the time of planting as this could have negative affect on flower yields.
 Top dress annually after flower harvest.

 Pick or harvest flowers once at full height and are fully closed, usually in the morning after dew has evaporated.
 Cut the pedicel, flower stem, as close to soil level without nicking any leaves.
 It’s best to harvest flowers when they are dry but if rain recently occurred, drying will be needed.
 If the flowers are wet, lay the flowers on paper towel or other clean, absorbing material.
 Lay them out so they are not touching each other.
 Once the flowers have surfaced dried, the saffron can be harvested.
 Gently open or pick a few petals off the flower.
 Saffron is the female productive organ, orange colour “threads” in the flower or the reproductive structure with a bulbous ovary located near the bottom on the flower.
 Cut the threads just above this bulbous area.
 The quality of saffron comes from the drying process.
 Preheat an oven or toaster oven to 40-50°c (105-125°f).
 Once preheated, the threads are placed inside of the oven for 20-30 minutes.
 Saffron is done and dried when the threads are dry, stiff (almost brittle), and blood red in colour.
 Store in airtight glass or stainless-steel containers for longevity and quality of flavour.
-Plastic, paper, cardboard, or other metal containers rapidly degrade the flavor quality.
+Plastic, paper, cardboard, or other metal containers rapidly degrade the flavour quality.